Pin Gages vs. Optical Measurement for Small Diameter Tubing

 When in doubt, your manufacturing partner can help you consult the gage maker’s tolerance chart to determine the best pin gage for your needs.

-Specify Your Small Tubing ID Inspection Method Up Front
+Specify Your Small Precision Tube Cutting ID Inspection Method Up Front

 It is also vital to tell your partner, up front, what method you plan to use to inspect your finished parts.
 Why is this so important?